nils-werner/enable_tabkey/README.txt

 [NOTES]

-- Currently incompatible with the "markItUp!"-extension, hopefully that will be resolved in Symphony 2.0.3 and its unified JS-libraries.
+- May still be incompatible with the "markItUp!"-extension.

-  If its my fault and I'm also breaking other extensions, please let me know!
+[CHANGELOG]

+1.1
+- Removed jQuery as it is provided by Symphony since Version 2.0.3.

+1.1
+- Initial release, including jQuery